Tearsheet

 AI Analysis | Feedback

-Mr. Kim has served as Director and Chief Executive Officer of Community West Bancshares and the Bank since November 1, 2021.
-Previously, he was Executive Vice President and Chief Operating Officer of the Bank from February 2019 to November 2021.
-He joined the Bank in January 2018 as Executive Vice President and Chief Administrative Officer.
-With over 20 years of bank leadership experience, Mr. Kim previously held positions as controller, chief operations officer, chief financial officer, and chief executive officer for financial institutions in the Greater Sacramento Region.
+James J. Kim has served as Director and Chief Executive Officer of Community West Bancshares and Community West Bank since November 1, 2021.
+Prior to this, he was Executive Vice President and Chief Operating Officer of the Bank from February 2019 to November 2021, and Executive Vice President and Chief Administrative Officer starting January 2018.
+Mr. Kim brings over 20 years of bank leadership experience, including roles as controller, chief operations officer, chief financial officer, and chief executive officer for financial institutions in the Greater Sacramento Region.
 He began his career at an international accountancy and business advisory firm in Sacramento and holds a BS in Accountancy and an MBA from California State University, Sacramento.

-Shannon R. Livingston, Executive Vice President & Chief Financial Officer
+Shannon R. Livingston, CPA, Executive Vice President, Chief Financial Officer

-Ms. Livingston was appointed Executive Vice President and Chief Financial Officer of the Company and Bank in February 2023.
-As a CPA, she is responsible for the company's financial strategy, operations, and reporting, which includes accounting, budgeting, treasury, investor relations, and compliance with financial regulations.
+Shannon R. Livingston was appointed Executive Vice President and Chief Financial Officer of Community West Bancshares and Community West Bank in February 2023.
+In this role, she is responsible for the company's financial strategy, operations, and reporting, encompassing accounting, budgeting, treasury, investor relations, and compliance with financial regulations.
+Her expertise is vital for maintaining the company's financial health, profitability, and long-term strategic growth.

-Timothy Joseph Stronks, Executive Vice President & Chief Risk Officer
+Timothy J. Stronks, Executive Vice President, Chief Risk Officer

-Mr. Stronks was named Executive Vice President and Chief Risk Officer of the Bank on April 1, 2024.
-Before this, he served as Executive Vice President, Chief Operating Officer and Chief Risk Officer of Community West Bank, N.A., which was acquired by the Bank on the same date.
-His previous experience includes roles as Senior Vice President, Deputy Director of Operations with Rabobank, and Executive Vice President for Pacific Premier Bank, as well as Executive Vice President and Chief Information Officer of Heritage Oaks Bank (which was acquired by Pacific Premier Bank in March 2017).
-He is a graduate of Pacific Coast Banking School and holds a Bachelor of Arts degree from the University of California at Santa Barbara, and an MBA from Western Governors University.
+Timothy J. Stronks was named Executive Vice President and Chief Risk Officer of the Bank on April 1, 2024.
+He previously held the positions of Executive Vice President, Chief Operating Officer and Chief Risk Officer of Community West Bank, N.A., prior to its acquisition.
+His career also includes roles as Senior Vice President, Deputy Director of Operations with Rabobank, Executive Vice President for Pacific Premier Bank, and Executive Vice President, Chief Information Officer of Heritage Oaks Bank, which was acquired by Pacific Premier Bank in March 2017.
+Mr. Stronks is a graduate of Pacific Coast Banking School, holds a Bachelor of Arts degree from the University of California at Santa Barbara, and an MBA in IT Management from Western Governors University.

 AI Analysis | Feedback